-Instructor: Dr. Gary Henson Office: S272 Phone: 439-6906 hensong@etsu.edu Office Hours: 10:30-12:00 WF, 1:40-2:40 MWF, 11:15-12:30 TTh or by Appointment

-Textbook : "Life in the Universe", 4th ed.
-By Bennett and Shostak Class Lecture: MWF 12:35-1:30 pm Room 370, Brown Hall Required for Laboratory: "Life in the Universe" Lab Manual (in Bookstore) Laboratory: Section 001 Thursday, 1:35pm - 3:35pm Section 002 Friday, 1:40pm - 3:40pm (Lab Room: usually Room 264, Brown Hall)

-COURSE DESCRIPTION: This is an interdisciplinary course which will touch on aspects of astronomy, physics, geology, chemistry, biology, and engineering to investigate the question of the existence of life elsewhere in the Universe.
+College of Arts and Sciences Department of Physics and Astronomy ASTR-1035: LIFE IN THE UNIVERSE SPRING 2020 Instructor: Dr. Gary Henson Office: S272 Phone: 439-6906 hensong@etsu.edu Office Hours: 10:30-12:00 WF, 1:40-2:40 MWF, 11:15-12:30 TTh or by Appointment Textbook: "Life in the Universe", 4th ed.
+By Bennett and Shostak Class Lecture: MWF 12:35-1:30 pm Room 370, Brown Hall Required for Laboratory: "Life in the Universe" Lab Manual (in Bookstore) Laboratory: Section 001 Thursday, 1:35pm - 3:35pm Section 002 Friday, 1:40pm - 3:40pm (Lab Room: usually Room 264, Brown Hall) COURSE DESCRIPTION: This is an interdisciplinary course which will touch on aspects of astronomy, physics, geology, chemistry, biology, and engineering to investigate the question of the existence of life elsewhere in the Universe.
 This course is not about a hunt for UFO's, but will instead employ the scientific method as we discuss the structure, origin, and evolution of the Universe as a whole, particularly as it pertains to the possibility of life beyond the Earth.
-We will begin by posing the question about a Universe full of life, looking at the structure, scale, and nature of our universe.
+Wewill begin by posing the question about a Universe full of life, looking at the structure, scale, and nature of our universe.
 We will also investigate the origin and evolution of life here on Earth and address the possibility of life on other planets and moons in our own solar system in light of results from recent interplanetary spacecraft and the recent discoveries of extrasolar planets.
 We will also cover topics in interstellar communication and spacecraft design, discuss factors that may limit the lifetime of an advanced civilization, and investigate the possibility of advanced civilizations existing elsewhere in the Galaxy.
 This course uses a little math at the level of high school algebra, but assumes students may have only a very basic knowledge of the physical and biological sciences.

-At the end of the Life in the Universe course, students are expected to be able to:

-1. Apply concepts to new situations using logical, deductive reasoning.
-The student will recognize the appropriate concept or principle to be applied to a new situation not given in the book or in lecture.

-2. Demonstrate a knowledge of scientific methodologies when solving a problem.

-3. Describe what has to take place first and what is needed to create a habitable planet with life on it.
+At the end of the Life in the Universe course, students are expected to be able to: - 1.
+Apply concepts to new situations using logical, deductive reasoning.
+The student will recognize the appropriate concept or principle to be applied to a new situation not given inthe book or in lecture. - 2.
+Demonstrate a knowledge of scientific methodologies when solving a problem. - 3.
+Describe what has to take place first and what is needed to create a habitable planet withlife OFFICIAL SYLLABUS WILL BE PROVIDED IN THE COURSE on it.